HenningSchaar/lavina-doc/1_text.md

 # Composition

 An example composition was created to help in developing and testing the tools, as well as to demonstrate them.
 Reaper was used to create MIDI CC output that controls the input variables of the software.
-The timeline consists of envelopes which are turned in to MIDI CC messages via the ReaMidiControl plugin.
+The timeline consists of envelopes which are turned into MIDI CC messages via the ReaMidiControl plugin.
 The audio performance is then recorded via *Soundflower* and the visualisation is recorded via a screen recorder in the Java Processing environment.

 ## Sound Material